-When ordering products and services, it is recommended to include a statement that your suburb has recently changed in the additional information area that is often provided online.
-This will ensure the company is aware of the suburb change & assist with the delivery of the product to the correct address.
+When ordering products and services, it is recommended to include a statement that your suburb has recently changed in the additional information section often provided online.
+This will ensure the company is aware of the suburb change and assist with the delivery of the product to the correct address.

-To assist with changing over to your new suburb, Australia Post has agreed to recognise both your old suburb and new suburb for approximately 6 months until 22 May 2020.
+To assist with changing over to your new suburb, Australia Post has agreed to recognise both your old and new suburb for approximately six (6) months until 22 May 2020.

-During this 6-month period, Australia Post will deliver your mail if it is addressed to your old suburb, however, you need to commence updating your addresses with all of your contacts as soon as possible.
+During this six (6) month period, Australia Post will continue to deliver your mail if it is addressed to your old suburb, however you must update your contacts with your new address as soon as possible.